Theoleehusky/School-Bell/README.md

 # School Bell
 A botched discord bot (meant for my school).

-(For myself to look back in a few years and cringe at)
+(For myself to look back in a few years and have a good laugh)

 ![alt text](https://emojipedia-us.s3.dualstack.us-west-1.amazonaws.com/socialmedia/emoji-one/104/bell_1f514.png)

-*Image under free liscence from joypixels.

 ## Setup
 Create token.txt under references and paste bot token.